The diabetes medication Onglyza, manufactured by AstraZeneca, has been linked to an increased risk of heart failure and

 Should a sufficient number of similar Onglyza lawsuits containing common factual allegations be filed against AstraZeneca, it is likely that the cases would be consolidated into a multi-district litigation (mass tort) for more streamlined processing.

-Onglyza users who have experienced severe heart injuries like congestive heart failure, heart attack, cardiovascular injury, or death—as well as family members acting on their behalf—may be eligible for a lawsuit.
+Onglyza users who have experienced severe cardiovascular injuries like congestive heart failure, heart attack, or death—as well as family members acting on their behalf—may be eligible for a lawsuit.

 How Can a Lawsuit Help?